Post-2026

 Lake Mead & Lake Powell

-Water users in the Lower Basin States primarily receive their allocations from Lake Mead.
+Water users in the Lower Basin primarily receive water from Lake Mead.
 Over the past 20 years, Lake Mead has been unsustainably drawn down, reaching unprecedented low levels.
 This, in turn, directly impacted Lake Powell due to the operational mechanics of the ‘07 Guidelines.

 Under the ‘07 Guidelines, a mechanism known as “balancing” dictates releases between the two reservoirs.
-When Lake Mead’s elevation drops below certain thresholds, Lake Powell is required to release more water to help stabilize Lake Mead.
+Lake Powell’s release is determined in part by levels in Lake Mead.
 Consequently, the sustained drawdown of Lake Mead has directly caused both reservoirs to decline in tandem.

 The Opportunity for a